For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Earn tax-free money with your savings interest

-If you're earning more than you're spending, you can start putting your extra cash to work.
-By placing it in a savings account, you could potentially earn tens – if not hundreds – of pounds in interest each year, all without lifting a finger.
+By placing money in a savings account, you could potentially earn tens – if not hundreds – of pounds in interest each year.

-Anyone in the basic rate tax band gets a tax-free personal savings allowance of £1,000, which decreases to £500 for higher rate earners and £0 for anyone in the additional rate bracket (a reminder of what each band is).
+As well as this, anyone in the basic rate tax band gets a tax-free personal savings allowance of £1,000.
+This decreases to £500 for higher rate earners and £0 for anyone in the additional rate bracket (a reminder of what each band is).

-Check out our guide to the best student savings accounts to see where you should be putting your spare pennies.
+Check out our guide to the best student savings accounts to find out more and compare offers.

 6. Open an ISA for even more tax-free interest

 Back in the day, ISAs (Individual Savings Accounts) were the only way to earn tax-free interest on your savings.
-However, since the rules were changed to allow most people to earn a fair whack of interest (up to £1,000 for most of you) without paying tax, some people have questioned whether ISAs are worth having anymore.
+However, since the rules were changed to allow most people to earn a fair whack of interest (up to £1,000 for many) without paying tax, some have questioned whether ISAs are worth having anymore.

-It's a reasonable thing to ask, but there are a few factors worth bearing in mind.
+It's a reasonable thing to ask, but there are a few factors to consider.
 First and foremost, the tax-free interest allowance could change (or be removed) in the future.
 It's only been in place since 2016, so you shouldn't assume that these things are set in stone.

 Secondly, if you're lucky enough to be a high-earner, an ISA could be your best shot at earning tax-free interest.
 Remember that higher-rate taxpayers only get £500 of interest tax-free (it's £0 for additional-rate taxpayers), but ISAs are always tax-free.
 So, if you think you'll be a high-earner in the near future, opening an ISA might be a wise idea.

-You can put up to £20,000 into an ISA every year, so if you've somehow got that much going spare that often, you could amass £200,000 of savings in 10 years, with all of the interest being completely tax-free.
+You can put up to £20,000 into an ISA in the 2024/25 tax year.
+If you saved that much money in the account every year for 10 years, you'd have £200,000 of savings and all the added interest would be tax-free.
 Unrealistic, perhaps, but an example of why the ISA still has its place!

-Lifetime ISAs are especially good for extra free money.
-Although you can only use them to save for a house or retirement, you could earn up to £1,000 in bonus payments every single year, up to a total of £32,000.
+Lifetime ISAs (LISAs) are especially good for getting extra free money.
+Although you can only use them to save for a house or retirement, you could earn up to £1,000 in bonus payments every tax year, up to a total of £32,000.

 Our guides to cash ISAs and the Lifetime ISA (LISA) should tell you everything you need to know and help you decide what's best for you.